 Yes.
 Sixth form provision is designed around vocational and technical pathways from Entry Level to Level 3, with subjects including Construction, Hair, Beauty, Health and Social Care, Sport, and Hospitality and Catering, plus options to pursue GCSE English and mathematics or functional skills.
 External evaluation highlights personalised support and a curriculum well matched to student needs.

-On the published measures, Attainment 8 is 41.9 and Progress 8 is -0.24, indicating below average progress overall compared with similar pupils nationally.
-In the FindMySchool GCSE ranking based on official data, the academy is ranked 2,974th in England and 15th in Derby for GCSE outcomes.
+On the current published measures, Attainment 8 is 41.5 and Progress 8 is -0.24, indicating below-average progress overall compared with similar pupils nationally.
+In the FindMySchool GCSE ranking based on official data, the academy is ranked 2,933rd out of 3,895 schools in England for GCSE academic outcomes and 14th in Derby.

 The academy offers both sport and wider enrichment.
 Examples include Duke of Edinburgh’s Award, student leadership roles (such as anti-bullying ambassadors and student council), and sport sessions like badminton, basketball, football, netball and rugby across different year groups.